modelica/Reference-FMUs/README.md

 ## License and attribution

-Copyright &copy; 2021-2022, Modelica Association Project "FMI" All rights reserved.
+Copyright &copy; 2022, Modelica Association Project "FMI".
+All rights reserved.
 The code is released under the [2-Clause BSD License](LICENSE.txt).